mr0n3Tw0/load_scenario/README.md

    and open http://127.0.0.1

    take port from CLI when you start locust, exemple of CLI output: Starting web monitor at http://*:8089

+4. Define "Number of total users to simulate", "Hatch rate (users spawned/second)", "Host" (host for this scenario - https://bash.im)